-- (2) If the city clerk has designated a municipal facility pursuant to NRS 293C.520, the location of that facility. - → If no newspaper is of general circulation in that city, the publication may be made in a newspaper of general circulation in the nearest city in this State. - (b) The notice must be published once each week for 4 consecutive weeks next preceding the close of registration for any election. - 5.
+- (b) The notice must be published once each week for 4 consecutive weeks next preceding the close of registration for any election. - 5.
 For the period beginning on the fifth Sunday preceding any primary city election or general city election and ending on the [third Tuesday] Friday preceding any primary city election or general city election, an elector may register to vote only: - (a) By appearing in person at the office of the city clerk or, if open, a municipal facility designated pursuant to NRS 293C.520; or - (b) By computer, if the county clerk of the county in which the city is located has established a system pursuant to NRS 293.506 for using a computer to register voters. - 6.
-A municipal facility designated pursuant to NRS 293C.520 may be open during the periods described in this section for such hours of operation as the city clerk may determine, as set forth in subsection 3 of NRS 293C.520.
+A municipal facility designated pursuant to NRS 293C.520 may be open during the periods described in this section for such hours of operation as the city clerk may determine, as set forth in subsection 3 of NRS 293C.520.]
+(Deleted by amendment.)

-293C.530 A [Each] city clerk may [shall] establish a system for distributing sample ballots by electronic means to each registered voter who elects to receive a sample ballot by electronic means.
+- 293C.530 1.
+A city clerk may establish a system for distributing sample ballots by electronic means to each registered voter who elects to receive a sample ballot by electronic means.
 Such a system may include, without limitation, electronic mail or electronic access through an Internet website.
-If a city clerk establishes such a system and a registered voter elects to receive a sample ballot by electronic means, the city clerk shall distribute the sample ballot to the registered voter by electronic means pursuant to the procedures and requirements set forth by regulations adopted by the Secretary of State.

-If a registered voter does not elect to receive a sample ballot by electronic means pursuant to subsection 1, the city clerk shall distribute the sample ballot to the registered voter by mail.

-- 3. Before the period for early voting for any election begins, the city clerk shall distribute to each registered voter in the city by mail or electronic means, as applicable, the sample ballot for his or her precinct, with a notice informing the voter of the location of his or her polling place H or places.
+If a city clerk establishes such a system and a registered voter elects to receive a sample ballot by electronic means, the city clerk shall distribute the sample ballot to the registered voter by electronic means pursuant to the procedures and requirements set forth by regulations adopted by the Secretary of State. - 2.
+If a registered voter does not elect to receive a sample ballot by electronic means pursuant to subsection 1, the city clerk shall distribute the sample ballot to the registered voter by mail. - 3.
+Before the period for early voting for any election begins, the city clerk shall distribute to each registered voter in the city by mail or electronic means, as applicable, the sample ballot for his or her precinct, with a notice informing the voter of the location of his or her polling place [-] or places.
 If the location of the polling place or places has changed since the last election: - (a) The city clerk shall mail a notice of the change to each registered voter in the city not sooner than 10 days before distributing the sample ballots; or - (b) The sample ballot must also include a notice in bold type immediately above the location which states: